 Less common words derived from ducere include circumduction (“circular movement of an extremity or limb”), subduction (“movement of the edge of one tectonic plate below another”), traduction (“defamation,” although it also has senses pertaining to logic and rhetoric), and transduction (“transfer of energy or information”).

-4 Responses to “Ducts and Dukes Lead the Way”
+4 thoughts on “Ducts and Dukes Lead the Way”

 Does the word “docent” have any connection with these?